microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 An enum type is a distinct value type with a set of named constants.

 Each enum type has a corresponding integral type called the underlying type of the enum type.
-The only legal enum underlying types in WinRT are Int32 and UInt32.
+The only legal enum underlying types in xlang are Int32 and UInt32.

 Enums with an underlying type of UInt32 must carry the FlagsAttribute.
 Enums